pmvt19/motion_planning_library/README.md

 ## Search Algorithms

 This library mostly explores a class of motion planning algorithms known as sampling-based motion planning algorithms.
-This means each planning algorithm relies on probabilistic properties to alleviate some of the
+This means each planning algorithm relies on probabilistic properties to alleviate some of the heavy compuation reqired for classical motion planning algorithms.

 ### RRT